Tuchel's Chelsea to-do list: From unlocking Werner & Havertz to uniting a divided dressing room | Goal.com

 However, he has never arrived at a club midway through a season, or taken over one as divided as Chelsea.

-Indeed, Tuchel's first task will be to unite a dressing room that has been split in two, with two distinct camps briefing and counter-briefing against one other following Lampard's dismissal.
+Indeed, Tuchel's first task will be to unite a dressing room that has been split in two, with two distinct camps briefing and counter-briefing against each other following Lampard's dismissal.

 The main problem caused by Chelsea's failure to sell more players after last summer's £220 million ($275m) spending spree was that it created a bloated squad full of characters frustrated by a lack of game time.

-Tuchel's arrival should, at least, help convince everyone that the slate has been wiped clean and that everyone will have a chance to shine.
+Tuchel's arrival should, at least, help convince everyone that the slate has been wiped clean and that each player will have a chance to shine.

-There's no denying that, having led Chelsea to the top of the league in early December, Lampard's hold on his job was significantly weakened by his inability to get the best out of Timo Werner and Kai Havertz during his final six weeks in charge, so Tuchel will have to pay special attention to those two expensive acquisitions.
+There's no denying that, having led Chelsea to the top of the league in early December, Lampard's hold on his job was significantly weakened by his inability to get the best out of Timo Werner and Kai Havertz.

+Tuchel will have to pay special attention to the club's two expensive acquisitions as he attempts to get them back in form and scoring goals.

 Although Tuchel's appointment is about more than just his familiarity with the German players at the club, he can only improve on Lampard's efforts to integrate the former Bundesliga stars into his line-up.

-Of course, Tuchel has also previously worked with Thiago Silva and Christian Pulisic.
+Of course, the former PSG and Dortmund boss has also previously worked with Thiago Silva and Christian Pulisic.

 The Brazilian had a good relationship with Lampard but he was also Tuchel's captain during their time together at Paris Saint-Germain and it will be a huge help having such an influential dressing room presence on his side.

-Pulisic, meanwhile, has previously heaped praise on Tuchel for giving him his big break in senior football at Dortmund.
+Pulisic, meanwhile, has previously praised Tuchel for giving him his big break in senior football at Dortmund.

 "Of course, he's given me tips and feedback with what he sees every day in training and stuff like that, small things."

-Pulisic, then, will be excited by Tuchel's appointment, given the American was, just like Werner and Havertz, looking out of sorts and low and confidence during Lampard's final games in charge.
+Pulisic, then, will be excited by Tuchel's appointment, given the American was, just like Werner and Havertz, looking out of sorts and low on confidence during Lampard's final games in charge.

 His arrival could also be good news for Jorginho and Antonio Rudiger, as Tuchel floated the idea of taking both on loan while he was still calling the shots at Parc des Princes.